 We’ve put together a list of some basic things employees will want to know about the 1095s they receive, along with sample answers.
 Tweak these Q&As as needed for your organization.
 Once you’ve assembled them, push them out to employees using every channel you can (mail, e-mail, employee meetings, company website, social media, posters).
 Tell employees how to get more detailed information if they need it.

 Employee questions about the 1095s

 - What is this form I’m receiving?

 A 1095 form is a little bit like a W-2 form.
 Your employer or insurer sends one copy to the Internal Revenue Service (IRS) and one copy to you.
 A W-2 form reports your annual earnings.
 A 1095 form reports your health care coverage throughout the year.

 The 1095 forms will show that you and your family members either did or did not have health coverage during each month of the past year.
-Because of the Affordable Care Act, every person must obtain health insurance or pay a penalty to the IRS.
+Because of the Affordable Care Act, in 2017 every person had to obtain health insurance or pay a penalty to the IRS.

-I thought the Affordable Care Act was being repealed.
+- I thought the Affordable Care Act requirement to have health insurance was repealed.
 Do I still need this form?

 If you believe you should have received one but did not, contact the Benefits Department by phone or e-mail at this number or address.

 - I have more questions—Who do I contact?

 Please contact _____ at ____.
 You can also go to our website and find more detailed questions and answers.
 An IRS website called Questions and Answers about Health Care Information Forms for Individuals (Forms 1095-A, 1095-B, and 1095-C) covers most of what you need to know.